Tech Tips for Teaching with Virtual Field Trips

 If you are new to virtual field trips or are looking to see if these interactive digital activities are a good fit for your students, this post is for you.
+Below you will find frequently asked questions and answers to common tech issues.

 What are virtual field trips?